 Stick to the basics

 Every good packing list starts with a good foundation.
-Experienced travelers swear by basic shirts and pants as foundation pieces, and with good reason.
+Experienced travellers swear by basic shirts and pants as foundation pieces, and with good reason.
 They fit in almost any setting and are flexible enough for most occasions whether you are high up in the mountains or having a night out in town.

 The materials used are important too.
-Choose clothes that are made from lightweight yet durable materials such as cotton, silk, or synthetic fiber.
+Choose clothes that are made from lightweight yet durable materials such as cotton, silk, or synthetic fibre.
 Instead of fleece, you can opt for the much lighter down or nylon option.
 Merino wool is also something to consider.
 Though a bit pricey, they are great both for cold and warm weather making them quite versatile pieces.